 6.4.3 shall keep books opened, at all times, for inspection by the Board.

-6.4.5 shall provide at least one other detailed financial report to the Board by August 31st each year, covering transactions up to,and including, June 30th.
+6.4.6 shall provide a detailed financial report to the Board by July 15th covering transactions from January 1st to June 30th.

-6.4.6 shall be authorized to be a co-signer as required, with the Secretary or President or other Board-appointed officer (necessitated by geography), all cheques.
+6.4.8 shall be authorized to be a co-signer as required, with the Secretary or President, of all cheques.

 6.5 Transfer of Charges: